ljedrz/pea2pea/README.md

 - support for multiple `async` runtimes

 ## current state: _beta_
+- all the planned functionalities are operational
+- benchmarks demonstrate _very_ good performance (over 1GB/s in favorable scenarios)
 - the public APIs are unstable
 - more tests, benches and examples wouldn't hurt